Egyptian Armed Forces: Military equipment and industry

-The inventory of the Egyptian Armed Forces comprises equipment originating from a diverse array of countries, including the United States, France, Russia, Germany, Brazil, the United Kingdom, the Soviet Union, and the People's Republic of China.
-This broad range of suppliers has posed challenges in terms of interoperability and maintenance.
-However, older systems are being gradually phased out in favor of more modern platforms acquired from multiple sources, with a substantial share produced under license in Egypt, most notably the M1A1 Abrams tank.
+The inventory of the Egyptian Armed Forces includes equipment from many countries, including the United States, France, Russia, Germany, Brazil, the United Kingdom, the Soviet Union, and the People's Republic of China.
+This broad range of suppliers has caused interoperability and maintenance problems.
+However, older systems are being gradually phased out in favor of more modern platforms acquired from multiple sources, and a substantial share is produced under license in Egypt, most notably the M1A1 Abrams tank.

 In 2023 Egyptian company ACME SAICO released a C5ISR system designed to integrate and coordinate military platforms from both Western and Eastern origins.
-Developed to address the interoperability challenges of Egypt’s diverse arsenal, the platform uses real-time "interface layers" to translate data across incompatible systems.
+Developed to address the interoperability challenges of Egypt's diverse arsenal, the platform uses real-time "interface layers" to translate data across incompatible systems.
 Already certified and operational within the Egyptian Armed Forces, the system has been integrated into all current air force aircraft and is being expanded to land and naval platforms.
 It builds on earlier iterations such as RISC3, and a more advanced C6ISR system is under joint development with Lockheed Martin.